An Efficient End-to-End 3D Voxel Reconstruction based on Neural Architecture Search: Experiments

 \section{Experiments}

 Various experiments are conducted to verify reconstruction quality of the proposed end-to-end method.
 Sec.~\ref{sec:4.1} describes the used datasets and metrics.
 Sec.~\ref{sec:4.2} shows the experimental results, compared with other methods.
 Sec.~\ref{sec:4.3} gives the first ablation experiment of removing NAS and other improvements.
-Sec.~\ref{sec:4.4} gives the second ablation experiment of activation functions. \textbf{The supplementary material includes our pre-trained network models and inference code for all displayed objects.
-Meanwhile, all the shown results can be reproduced with our source code in} \href{https://github.com/cscvlab/VoxelReconstruction-NAS}{https://github.com/cscvlab/VoxelReconstruction-NAS}.
+Sec.~\ref{sec:4.4} gives the second ablation experiment of activation functions. \textbf{The pre-trained network models for all displayed objects can be reproduced with our source code in} \href{https://github.com/cscvlab/VoxelReconstruction-NAS}{https://github.com/cscvlab/VoxelReconstruction-NAS}.